Tariffs, Prices, and the Exhibit Industry

 Allow me to share some history (and to cushion the overall message).
 Years ago, we (Classic) moved several profiles from China due to the ADD law/ruling (see definition below).

 So, what about the price increases?
-Over the past few years, we indeed have absorbed some of the increases rather than implementing across the board price changes.
-Instead, we made targeted increases on just the materials affected.
+Over the past few years, we have absorbed some of the increases rather than implementing across the board price changes.
+Instead, we made targeted increases based on those materials.
 It made no sense to increase an entire kit design by 25% when the laminated wood components and graphics weren’t affected.

 Are you still with me?
 I know this isn’t a sexy topic.
 Bear with me a little longer as I share some tariff background.